isntlee/Jellett-Gallery/README.md

 - On the Artwork Detail page, that the options edit and delete are visible/functional.
 - Confirmed that on selecting edit, superuser led to edit page which has all nine active form fields and that the image select function operates.
 - Confirmed that edited pieces/items are added to the relevant collection and are searchable.
-- Confirmed that on selecting delete, superuser led to edit page which has all nine active form fields and that the image select function operates.
+- Confirmed that on selecting delete, an alert is fired requiring another click to proceed.

 ###### Edit Sagas